 So I didn’t make your life very easy on this tutorial by using 5 ingredients…

-Fact is you can only use one of the carrier oils, no need to use both.
+Fact is you can choose to use only one of these carrier oils, no need to use both.
 Sunflower oil is usually cheaper and is almost as good as sweet almond oil, so you can use it for both infusions.
-You also can use only one of these plants, although the healing salve won’t have so many medicinal properties.
+You can also use only one of these plants, although the healing salve won’t have so many medicinal properties.
 In other recipes I will also add butters and solid oils, but for learning purposes, we keep it simple.

 Another reason to use simple recipes is the fact that you still get wonderful products with a homemade 3-ingredients recipe, We usually believe that good ointments, creams and lotions are supercomplicated to make, requiring heavy machinery and a big load of ingredients, only possible for big industries.

 Fact is… you go to your kitchen dispenser, purchase one or two additional ingredients, and all of a sudden you have a cosmetic product as good as, or most of the times even better than commercial, expensive ones.
 And I love this reality in natural cosmetics 🙂

 The herbs in this healing salve are good for healing dry skin and nails, tiny cuts and scrapes, and softening rough patches and calluses.
 It’s completely oil-based and rubs in rather nicely.
 After a few minutes, your fingers won’t feel greasy but soft and conditioned.
 The essential oil gives it a beautiful scent too, whether is rose geranium, eucalyptus or rosemary.

 Although all the herbs in this recipe are considered safe, you should speak with a physician if you have any concerns.
 Avoid applying the salve on deep cuts or wounds, instead smoothing it around the injured areas.